-The menu at the Hightstown Diner is medium sized.
+The Hightstown Diner menu is medium-sized.
+The Hightstown Diner is known for their corned beef hash, early-bird specials, and overall good food.
 They don’t have a lot of unique items, but they have everything a New Jersey diner should have: eggs and pancakes, sandwiches and a few seafood entrees if you want.

 The Gyro itself was great.
 I haven’t had one in a while, and it was stuffed to the brim with meat, tzatziki sauce, lettuce, tomato.
 The salad was rather big for a side.
 The romaine lettuce could have been chopped more and easier to eat but other than that good.

-The waitress was extremely friendly, but we could have used far more refills.
+The waitress at the Hightstown Diner was extremely friendly, but we could have used far more refills.
 For not being overly crowded, it took a while for the food to come out.
 Typically, that would haven’t been an issue.
-However, we hadn’t planned on staying for over an hour, and it caused us to somewhat rush eating.
+However, we hadn’t planned on staying for over an hour, and it caused us to rush somewhat eating.